Careers

 Special Events

-These include a Careers Fair (Year 7-13), Mock Interviews (Year 11), Alternative Providers Event (Year 9) and visits to university and employers throughout the year.
-We also have school based events for National Careers Week in March each year.
+These include a Careers Fair (Chapter 9-13), Mock Interview Day (Chapter 11), Alternative Providers Event (Chapter 9) and visits to The National Apprenticeship and University Show (Chapter 12 and 13) and the UCAS Discovery Day (Chapter 12).
+We also have school based events for National Apprenticeship Week in February and National Careers Week in March each year.

 Wilton Scholars